 A study conducted by Nature Geoscience in 2015 indicated that the projected upsurge of El Nino and La Nina events will increase the likelihood that coastal communities will experience erosion and flooding.
 This is separate from sea level rise, which has also been identified as a cause of future hazard vulnerabilities.
 In addition to erosion and flooding, the onset of El Nino and La Nina events will also increase the magnitude and severity of mudflow events.
+The more recent wildfires also contribute to the probability of mudflows in the event of more intense rainfall over a short duration.
+Earthquakes of magnitude 4.0 and greater have been known to trigger landslides.
+The potential for an earthquake to induce a landslide is highly dependent upon the location of the earthquake and magnitude in relation to a landslide area.
 Based on previous landslide and mudflow incidents, along with studies predicting future occurrences, it is reasonable to state that these hazards will continue to impact the jurisdictions identified within the landslide susceptibility areas of the County.
+According to the Planning Team ranking, landslides and mudflows are somewhat likely - having between a 1% and 10% probability in next year or a recurrence interval of 11 to 100 years.